 Investors are not ruined only when they lose all of their capital but when they reach uncle point during a bear market.
 The uncle point is when an investor cannot withstand any more losses, economically or psychologically, and gets out with a large loss.
 This is what happened to many investors in the last 20 years during the dot com and financial crisis bear markets.
 It will happen again with probability 1.
 Therefore, investors do not need another charlatan who takes advantage of the longer-term bias and high odds to claim that the market will go up but a serious and competent analyst who can forecast major market downtrends.

 Needless to say, there are not many of those.
 Forecasting is a difficult subject.
 Not many of those who try to make forecasts by conflating fundamental and/or technical indicators ever had formal training on the subject.
 Most of those clueless individuals have only read a few books by clueless authors on technical and fundamental analysis and repeat the same mistakes found in those books.
 Making sound forecasts and analyzing their significance requires an advanced level of understanding of probability and statistics.
-Forecasting is not a technical analysis as the latter is a description of what has already happened and can only be elevated to the forecasting level via wishful thinking and confirmation bias.
-Apparently, the less someone knows about forecasting, the more able they think they are in making forecasts with trivial methodology.
+Forecasting is not a technical analysis, as the latter is a description of what has already happened and can only be elevated to the forecasting level via wishful thinking and confirmation bias.
+Apparently, the less someone knows about forecasting, the more able they think they can make forecasts with trivial methodology.
 This is the curse of ignorance.
-In social media this ignorance is widespread.
+On social media, this ignorance is widespread.

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 The past performance of any trading system or methodology is not necessarily indicative of future results.
 Read the full disclaimer here.